MC$^2$: Towards Transparent and Culturally-Aware NLP for Minority Languages in China: Data Collection and Analysis

-\paragraph{Wikipedia} is an important resource for low-resource languages.
-Currently, there are dumps of Wikipedia in Tibetan, Uyghur, Kazakh, and Mongolian\footnote{\url{https://huggingface.co/datasets/graelo/wikipedia}}.
-Note that the Kazakh and Mongolian dumps are written in Cyrillic scripts.
-We wrote a script to convert the Cyrillic alphabet in the Kazakh Wikipedia into the Arabic alphabet.
-We did not include the Mongolian Wikipedia in our corpus, considering that there are no one-to-one transliteration rules between the Cyrillic Mongolian alphabet and the traditional Mongolian alphabet.
-In total, we collected 127M Tibetan, 41M Uyghur, and 495M Kazakh texts from Wikipedia.
-It is worth noting that some benchmarks are built upon Wikipedia~\cite{yang-etal-2022-cino}, so we suggest using this part of our corpus with caution.

-\paragraph{CulturaX} is a cleaned collection of mC4 and OSCAR.
-It contains a medium amount of Tibetan and Uyghur web pages, which can also be used to supplement our corpus.
-However, there are errors in language identification, especially the confusion between Uyghur texts and Kazakh texts in Arabic scripts.
-So we manually checked the websites in CulturaX and selected those in the correct language.
-In total, we obtained 718M Tibetan, 338M Uyghur, and 65M Kazakh texts from CulturaX.
+CulturaX is a cleaned collection of mC4 and OSCAR.
+Its Tibetan and Uyghur splits can be used to supplement our corpus.
+However, there are errors in language identification in CulturaX, especially the confusion between Uyghur texts and Kazakh texts in Arabic scripts.
+We thus conduct language re-identification on the Uyghur split of CulturaX, using the website-centric strategy explained in Section~\ref{sec:quality_issues}.
+From CulturaX, we obtained 718M Tibetan, 338M Uyghur, and 65M Kazakh texts.

-\paragraph{NLGIW 2023 Shared Task} provides an open-source corpus of Tibetan news.
-We add 342M texts from it to our corpus.
+Wikipedia is a high-quality resource for low-resource languages.
+We collected 127M Tibetan and 41M Uyghur texts from Wikipedia.
+NLGIW 2023 Shared Task provides an open-source corpus of Tibetan news, where we add 342M texts.